BrightnBubbly/stream-chat-survey/README.md

 }
 ```

-This code creates an `input form` to collect the three fiels that we use to establish the chat session.
-Closing this form returns the `ChatState` to `WAIT`, and submiting the form call the `register` function and sets the `ChatState` to `CHAT`.
+This code creates an `input form` to collect the three fields that we use to establish a chat session.
+Closing this form returns the `ChatState` to `WAIT`, and submitting the form call the `register` function and sets the `ChatState` to `CHAT`.

 ```jsx
 // frontend.../src/chatWidget.js:121-146